ambiguousname/ambiguousname.github.io/drafts/fortran_format.md

 <https://ambiguous.name/fortran-format-web-demo/?stmt=%22I+have+exactly%22%2C+I2%2C+%22apples%22&type=Format+Specification&variables=i%3D2#output-text>
 </noscript>

 FORTRAN has a lot of oddities and peculiarities when it comes to dealing with I/O; the more that you experiment, the more you'll notice weird overlaps and seemingly useless features.
-What's up with all these odd ways to handle printing?
+So what gives with all of these odd ways to handle printing?

 ## Background

 FORTRAN (FORmula TRANslating system, as described in The FORTRAN programmer's reference manual[^manual]), was released by IBM in 1956.
 It's ancient by computer science standards[^ancient].
-The fact that it is still relevant nearly 70 years after its creation is a testament, at least in part, to FORTRAN's efficiency.
+The fact that it is still relevant nearly 70 years after its creation is a testament, at least in part, to FORTRAN's runtime performance.
 Widespread adoption amongst computational mathematicians doesn't hurt either.

 [^ancient]: My father worked with FORTRAN IV in college.
 My grandfather has floppy disks of code he commissioned for his ship salvage work in the 1960s.
 Apparently they would digitize punchcards onto magnetic tape to run on Boeing's timeshare.
 Those would be later digitized into the floppy disks we have now.

 [^manual]: [The FORTRAN Automatic Coding System for the IBM 704 EDPM: Programmer's Reference Manual](https://archive.computerhistory.org/resources/text/Fortran/102649787.05.01.acc.pdf), October 15th, 1956.

-I tell you all this to give you some dire context: FORTRAN has so many ways to format I/O, and is so unintuitive compared to other languages simply because it is so old.
+I tell you all this merely for context: FORTRAN has many ways to format I/O, and is unintuitive compared to other languages simply because it is so old.
 The `FORMAT` statement dates to the first iteration of the language[^manual].
 The statement `FORMAT(I2 /(E12.4, F10.4))` must work on punch cards just as well as (if not better than) any modern compiler.

 Which is why you'll run into 5 different ways to handle `PRINT`, or `WRITE`, or `FORMAT` statements online.
-Improvements are present in every iteration of the language, but a million pieces of computing history are wedged underneath.
+Improvements are present in every iteration of the language, with a million pieces of computing history wedged underneath.
 This makes compatibility easier, at the cost of being quite confusing for new learners.

 My hope is that this post, and the associated web tool, will de-mystify part of your `FORMAT`ting options.